Home

 Care of Taro and Verbena

-Care of Taro and Verbena include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Verbena pruning is done Prune for shortening long shoots, Prune if you want to improve plant shape, Prune lower leaves, Prune regularly and Prune to control growth.
+Care of Taro and Verbena include pruning, fertilizers, watering etc. Taro pruning is done and Verbena pruning is done Prune for shortening long shoots, Prune if you want to improve plant shape, Prune lower leaves, Prune regularly and Prune to control growth.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Verbena needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants